Kadee80/webdev_sp25/Week12/README.md

 Get started/Keep working on your final project!
 I recommend starting with containers and your grid system, rows and columns before filling out content.
 Just like the Midterm, your Final requires _at least one_ media query for mobile (<768px).

-If you are continuing with your midterm project, make sure you di enough work to warrant another project and presentation!
+If you are continuing with your midterm project, make sure you do enough work to warrant another project and presentation!

 ## Final Project Options: